Nevraeka/star-rating/README.md

 ```shell
 $ npm install
 ```
 Add webcomponentsjs polyfills to your website with local dependencies using loaders or script tags.
 If you prefer you can use a CDN as well.
-Keep in mind that this polyfill will need to load BEFORE other related assets so it is preferrabvle to add it in the head of the document and as close to the opening of the head tag as possible.
+Keep in mind that this polyfill will need to load BEFORE other related assets so it is preferrable to add it in the head of the document and as close to the opening of the head tag as possible.
 ```html
 <script async src="https://cdnjs.cloudflare.com/ajax/libs/webcomponentsjs/0.7.21/webcomponents.min.js"></script>
 ```

 ##### ES6, Babel, & WebPack
 star-rating element is built with ES6/ES2015 modules.
-You may use the either thee source files or the transpiled es5 file.
-When using the ES6/ES2015 source files, you will most likely need to use a module loader like Babel with Webpack or SystemJS.
+You may use the either the source files or the transpiled es5 file.
+When using the ES6/ES2015 source files, you will **most likely need** to use a module loader like Babel with Webpack or SystemJS.

 ### Usage
 It is recommended that you use module loaders for this element.
 That said, you can alternatively use the star-rating as an HTML Import (See Web Components Standards for more details) or load it through bower if that is your workflow.